• Skip to primary navigation

 The filling is a mix of acorn and butternut squash, goat cheese, prosciutto, and crumbled chestnuts.

-The galette is served with some more chestnuts and a drizzle of maple syrup.
-Yum!
+This savory galette is served with more chestnuts and a maple syrup drizzle.

 How to make it